RSS Feed for This PostCurrent Article

 So Why Do New Mothers Get More Cavities?

 The answer is remarkably simple, but so often overlooked: stomach acid via acid reflux!
 Doesn’t that just make sense really?
-Just consider these items:
+Just consider these items and check out the graph to see where stomach acid falls on the scale:

 So now you know why your baby didn’t “steal” the calcium from your teeth and cause cavities, but now you want to know: